Yogi's Great Escape: Computer game

 A platform video game based on the movie was released in 1990.
 It consists of six levels where Yogi has to dodge dogs, hunters, and Ranger Smith.
 It was published by Hi-Tec Software.

 Home media

 Yogi's Great Escape was released on VHS by Worldvision Home Video on November 19, 1987.

 On December 7, 2010, Warner Bros. released Yogi's Great Escape on DVD in NTSC picture format with all region encoding, via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

-Follow-up film

-Yogi Bear and the Magical Flight of the Spruce Goose was released in 1987.
+The film was released on Blu-ray as part of a Hanna-Barbera Superstars 10 boxset through Warner Archive on February 20, 2024.
+The film was remastered in HD.